KSP-KOS/KOS/CONTRIBUTING.md

   and `merge` are acceptable.
 If your pull request is knowingly being used as the base for another pull request or another user, please avoid `rebase`.
-* The act of submitting a PR is presumed to be your permission to place your work under the license the KOS project is using (GPL3).
+* The act of submitting a PR is presumed to be your permission to place your work under the license the KOS project is using (GPL3 for source code.
+  Art asset files are allowed to use a different license if you feel it's more appropriate).
 * The act of submitting a PR is presumed to be your permission for someone to merge it into develop *right now* if they wish to.
 If you have a PR that you don't want merged just yet, but are just getting it ready or showing it off